hanskroner/SceneManager/README.md

 ## Groups

 The deCONZ REST API provides the ability to create Groups, which directly map to Zigbee Groups.
-These Groups allow to broadcast or multi-cast commands to many devices, delivering the payload to them at very nearly the exact time.
-For Lights, this prevents the "popcorn" effect that single-casting a message to each Light creates.
+These Groups allow to broadcast or multi-cast commands to many devices, delivering a payload to them at very nearly the exact time.
+For Lights, this prevents the "popcorn" effect created by single-casting a message to each Light sequentially.

 For Scene Manager, Groups are containers of two things: Scenes and Lights.
 It is possible to create a new, empty Group by using the "+" button on the left-hand side sidebar.
 Groups can be renamed or deleted by